-Another way to create A, SDE, and F files is for a higher-level translator to generate them.
-That is, these files are a data interface for higher-level translators.
-Such a translator takes as input a higher-level specification (higher than that used by SDEF) of a computation, and produces one or more A, SDE, and F files.
+Another way to create A, SDE, and F files is for a higher level translator to generate them.
+That is, these files are a data interface for higher level translators.
+Such a translator takes as input a higher level specification (higher than that used by SDEF) of a computation, and produces one or more A, SDE, and F files.
 The SDEF translator is the back end of such a system.

-4.5.
-An Example Specification
+4.5 An example specification

 An SDEF program for an atomic systolic computation is a specification of the computation's S, D, E, and F property values, as well as a specification of a physical array.
-Figure 9 presents the SDE, F, and A files for a Schreiber design $5 \times 5$ full matrix product.
+Fig. ?? presents the SDE, F, and A files for a Schreiber design 5×5 full matrix product.

-5. THE SDEF Environment
+5 The SDEF Environment

 The SDEF system facilitates creating and testing systolic algorithms.
 This section examines tools, other than the translator, used to create programs.
+These tools include support for user-defined domain types and input preparation, and the SDEF simulator for testing programs.